ainfosec/gr-j2497/README.md

 - https://www.cisa.gov/uscert/ics/advisories/icsa-22-063-01
 - https://nvd.nist.gov/vuln/detail/CVE-2022-25922

 J2497 trailer receivers are susceptible to remote RF induced signals.
 As trailers and their power lines can be found in many configurations and sizes, the physical geometry and other electromagnetic factors will determine how well a system can receive the induced signals.
-More information can be found at:
+More information is available at:
 - https://www.cisa.gov/uscert/ics/advisories/icsa-22-063-01
 - https://nvd.nist.gov/vuln/detail/CVE-2022-26131
 - https://www.securityweek.com/tractor-trailer-brake-controllers-vulnerable-remote-hacker-attacks